 - Jyotishya (astronomy)

-- Kalpa (daily, personal, rituals that can be performed by the individual at home)
+- Kalpa (daily rituals to be performed by the individual at home)

-The Vidyas constituted of the basic education system in ancient India.
-Think of the Vidyas as the equivalent of the modern day high school curriculum.
+The Vidyas formed the foundational education system in ancient India- think of them as the equivalent of present day high school through undergrad education.
 In this, the 14 Vidyas were similar to the 6 Arts of the Zhou Dynasty of ancient China.
-After reaching basic awareness, students could go ahead to specialize in one or more Vidyas.
+After completing this foundation, students could go on to specialize in one or more Vidyas.

-Under the Gurukul (The Creed of the Teacher) system, education in ancient India was free for all.
-Wealthy families were expected to pay for their wards.
+Under the Gurukul system (Gurukul: ‘under the care of the teacher’), education in ancient India was free for all.
 Though the majority of students came from high caste families (who were also usually the richest families), talented students from poor families were welcomed into the schools as well.
+Wealthy families were expected to pay for their wards as also sponsor poorer students.
 In this, the Gurukul system was similar to the ancient Roman education system that rewarded ‘ingenium’, the gift for learning.

-In my next post, I will talk about the 64 Kalas, a mish-mash of the art of communication, the performing arts, and the domestic sciences.
+In my next post, I will write about the 64 Kalas, the skills domain of the ancient Indian education system.